-The Company granted 1,666,000 Original Option Units (equivalent to 482,666 ordinary shares after share split) and 7,194,000 Original Option Units (equivalent to 2,084,268 ordinary shares after share split) to the employees or directors (collectively as "Grantees") during the years ended December 31, 2022 and 2021, respectively.
+The Company granted 2,614,947 Original Option Units (equivalent to 757,550 ordinary shares), 1,666,000 Original Option Units (equivalent to 482,666 ordinary shares after share split) and 7,194,000 Original Option Units (equivalent to 2,084,268 ordinary shares after share split) to the employees or directors (collectively as "Grantees") during the years ended December 31, 2023, 2022 and 2021, respectively.
+The share options can only be vested if the Grantees remain as employees of the Company over the vesting period as specified in the Scheme.
+Original Option Units will be vested in four tranches in each year from 2nd anniversary date to 5th anniversary date by 25% in each tranche.